Edna Adan Ismail: Early life

 Ismail with her pet cheetah in 1968.

 Ismail was born in Hargeisa, in what was at the time British Somaliland, on 8 September 1937, the daughter of a prominent Somali medical doctor.
 She was one of five children born to her mother, but two died at the time of delivery.
 At the time girls weren't educated in Somaliland, but her father hired a tutor for some local boys and she learned to read and write with them.
 She later went to a school in Djibouti where her aunt was a teacher.
 When she was eight years old, she underwent FGM.
 It was arranged by her mother and grandmother when her father was on a business trip; when he returned he was furious.

 Wanting to prevent other women from undergoing the same trauma she did, she trained as a nurse and midwife in the United Kingdom at the Borough Polytechnic, now London South Bank University.
-She later married Muhammad Haji Ibrahim Egal, a Somali politician who was elected Prime Minister of Somalia in 1967, although the two divorced after five years.
+She later married Muhammad Haji Ibrahim Egal.

-She is said to be "the first Somali girl" to study in Britain, Somalia’s first qualified nurse-midwife and the first Somali woman to drive.
+She is said to be "the first Somali girl" to study in Britain, Somaliland first qualified nurse-midwife and the first Somali woman to drive.